 CLICK HERE to watch the YouTube video.

-A couple of months ago, a research paper came out that compares two different lunge exercises and adding tweaks to those lunge exercises to see which one of them targets the glutes more.
+A couple of months ago, a research paper compared two different lunge exercises, adding tweaks to those exercises to see which one targets the glutes more.
 I will show you which exercise is the best one.
-But first, let me explain the research study and I will get Alix to demonstrate the exercises.

-You are taking a big step forward and then go into that lunge position.
-You hold that position and then go through the different sets and reps when it comes to the lunge.
+Take a big step forward and then move into the lunge position.
+Watch that your front knee does not move past your front toes.
+Hold that position and then go through the different lunge sets and reps.

-You are stepping forward, going back down to the lunge position and then coming back to the start.
-Then, you switch sides.
+Step forward, going back down into the lunge position.
+Press back up and return to the start.
+Then, switch sides and repeat.

 Static Split Squat with Dumbbell